Focus on Physicians:

 And if you’d like to schedule a complimentary introductory meeting with me, click the link below.

-As a physician, you’re used to reaching goals.
-But often those goals are ones that have been chosen for you, or that follow a well-worn template.
-When it comes to creating and achieving your own personal and meaningful goals, it’s common to feel stuck and uncertain how to move forward with purpose.
+If you’re a doctor, you’re used to reaching goals.
+But it’s possible that many of those goals were chosen for you.
+Others may have emerged from a well-worn template that you had little role in shaping.
+When it comes to creating and achieving goals that are personally meaningful and aligned with who you are now, it’s common to feel stuck or unsure how to move forward with purpose.
 That’s where process goals come into play.

 In this article I’ll show you the difference between outcome goals and process goals.
 I’ll give you some easy-to-understand examples of how this can work for you.
 And I’ll give you some steps that you can start working on today.

 If you’re a doctor, you’re used to reaching goals.
-But often those goals are ones that have been chosen for you, or that follow a well-worn template.
-When it comes to creating and achieving your own personal and meaningful goals, it’s common to feel stuck and uncertain how to move forward with purpose.
+But it’s possible that many of those goals were chosen for you.
+Others may have emerged from a well-worn template that you had little role in shaping.
+When it comes to creating and achieving goals that are personally meaningful and aligned with who you are now, it’s common to feel stuck or unsure how to move forward with purpose.
 That’s where process goals come into play.

-When the future you envision seems unattainable, it’s possible that the type of goal you’ve chosen is the sticking point.
-Whether it's landing a new job or position, getting control of your time and energy, achieving a financial milestone, or even taking a dream vacation, the focus is often on the end result.
-And that can sometimes feel like a heavy lift.
+When the future you envision feels unattainable, the challenge may not be your motivation or ability.
+Instead, it may be the type of goal you’ve chosen.
+That’s what this article is about.
+Whether it’s landing a new position, getting better control of your time and energy, reaching a financial milestone, or even taking a long-dreamed-of vacation, the focus is often on the end result.
+And that can feel like a heavy lift.

-To be clear, it’s important to have an end in mind.
-However, what if I told you that shifting your focus from the outcome to the process could be the key to your success?
+To be clear, it’s important to have an outcome in mind.
+But what if I told you that shifting your focus from the outcome to the process could be the key to your success?

 Understanding Outcome Goals vs. Process Goals

-Process goals are the steps you take to achieve your outcome goals.
+Process goals, on the other hand, are the steps you take to move towards your outcome goals.
 They focus on the actions and behaviors that are well within your control.

 Process goals are: